Table of Contents

 Geb’s Role in Egyptian Mythology

 Although Geb was a primeval god at the beginning of time, he later became one of the Ennead of Heliopolis.
-The Ennead was a group of the nine most important deities of Egyptian culture.
-People worshipped them in Heliopolis, a major city in Ancient Egypt, where they believed the gods were born and where creation began.
+The Ennead was a group of the nine most important deities of Egyptian culture, especially during early times in Egyptian history.
+People worshipped them in Heliopolis, a major city in Ancient Egypt, where they believed the gods were born and where creation had begun.

-- In the underworld, Geb served as a judge in the divine tribunal of the gods.
+- In the Underworld, Geb served as a judge in the divine tribunal of the gods.
 In this tribunal, they judged the souls of the dead.
 If the soul weighed less than the feather of Ma’at, then they could go to the bosom of Osiris and enjoy the afterlife.
-If not, Geb devoured them.
+If not, the monster Ammit devoured them and their soul was lost forever.

 - As the god of the earth, Geb had to do with agriculture since he allowed the crops to grow.
 In some accounts, his laughter was the origin of the earthquakes.
 Every time Geb laughed, the earth would shake.

-- In Ancient Egypt, he was also considered the father of the snakes.
+- In ancient Egypt, he was also considered the father of snakes.
 One of the ancient Egyptian names for snakes stood for son of the earth.
 Because of this, people saw them as offspring of Geb.
 In some accounts, Geb was the spouse of Renenutet, the cobra Goddess of the harvests.
-In these depictions, he was a deity associated with evil.
+In these depictions, he was a deity associated with chaos.

 Geb and Horus